kijiproject/kiji/kijiproject.github.com/_posts/tutorial/2012-01-01-phonebook-import.md

 job.setNumReduceTasks(0);
 {% endhighlight %}

+Since we use the `KijiTableWriter` directly, and don't emit key-value pairs to an OutputFormat, we disable this feature of MapReduce:

+{% highlight java %}
+job.setOutputFormatClass(NullOutputFormat.class);
+{% endhighlight %}

 ### Running the Example
 First you'll need to put the text file of friends into hdfs.
 You can do this by using the hdfs `-copyFromLocal` command: